hsynlms/fastify-guard/README.md

 [![NPM](https://nodei.co/npm/fastify-guard.png)](https://nodei.co/npm/fastify-guard/)

-`fastify-guard` is designed to protect API endpoints by checking authenticated user roles and/or scopes if they met or not.
-It can be accessible as a decorator, named `guard`. `role` and `scope` are exposed guard methods and both generate hook functions for routes under the hood.
+`fastify-guard` is designed to protect API endpoints by checking authenticated user roles and/or scopes if they met or not. `guard` is the registered Fastify decorator and can be used in anywhere.

-`fastify-guard` is supposed to be used in `preHandler` hook.

 Inspired by [express-jwt-permissions](https://github.com/MichielDeMey/express-jwt-permissions).